Sid-MNNIT/Pacemaker/README.md

 🩺 Problem Statement: AI-Driven Public Health Chatbot for Disease Awareness Title

-“Arogyā Bandhu” – AI Chatbot for Disease Awareness in Odisha
+“Arogya Bandhu” – AI Chatbot for Disease Awareness in Odisha

 Background / Context:

-In Odisha, many communities—especially in remote, tribal, rural, and under-served areas—face challenges in accessing timely, accurate health information.
+In Odisha, many communities—especially in remote, tribal, rural, and underserved areas—face challenges in accessing timely, accurate health information.
 Misunderstandings, myths, delayed diagnosis, language barriers, and low health literacy exacerbate disease burdens.
-The Government of Odisha has made telemedicine helplines, health centres and outreach programs, but there is still a gap in continuous, accessible, reliable awareness and preventive advisory services.
+The Government of Odisha has established telemedicine helplines, health centres, and outreach programs; however, there remains a gap in providing continuous, accessible, and reliable awareness and preventive advisory services.

 Digital penetration (mobile phones etc.) is rising, but many people hesitate to approach formal services for questions that seem “small” until they become serious.

+Odisha, being a cyclone-prone state, experiences heavy rainfall and floods each year.
+With increasing water level, various diseases endemically spread, which can sometimes even be fatal.

 Problem:

 People lack a trusted, easy-to-use channel to ask health questions and get reliable answers in local languages.

-Many disease outbreaks go un-recognized or poorly understood early on (e.g. dengue, malaria, seasonal flu, gastrointestinal infections).
+Many disease outbreaks go unrecognised or poorly understood early on (e.g. dengue, malaria, seasonal flu, gastrointestinal infections).

 Public health messaging is often generic, not interactive, and fails to adapt to individual concerns, symptoms, or local context.